 The next morning I felt so much better.
 We got an early start and headed to the Philadelphia Museum of Modern Art.
 I ran up the Rocky Balboa stairs like I was the champion himself.
 I had no idea about the significance of those stairs as it related to the movie.
 I saw people lined up just to get a picture with the Rocky statue and I eventually put two and two together.
 We headed straight to the museum and luckily for me my Penn State credentials granted me access to the museum at a discounted student rate.

-The museum was amazing, filled with a lot of antique furniture, portraits of George Washington and breath taking artwork.
-What captivated me most was the medieval room which was an exhibit filled with military armory from the middle ages.
-Always assuming that this part of our history was some what fictional, it was a pleasant surprise to see the steel army wardrobe of the past on display.
+The museum was amazing, filled with a lot of antique furniture, portraits of George Washington, and breathtaking artwork.
+What captivated me the most was the medieval room which was an exhibit filled with military armory from the middle ages.
+Always assuming that this part of our history was somewhat fictional, it was a pleasant surprise to see the steel army wardrobe of the past on display.

 Outside of the museum was The Oval, which is a seasonal local festival.
 Brittany and I watched performances and drank apple cider while sitting on a haystack.
 We enjoyed taking in the amazing sights of this beautiful fall afternoon.

 I felt fulfilled as I headed back to New York.
 Who knew that the Philadelphia Museum was the first museum in the United States?
 I didn’t.
 Not only did I experience the culture, and a lot of history in a short 2-days, but this weekend seemed longer than ever.
 I was totally ready to head back to work and finally have something great to say when someone asked the quintessential “So how was your weekend?”